skbadsa1/skbadsa1/README.md

 - 👋 Hi, I’m @skbadsa1
 - 👀 I’m interested in python and web developement
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on realtime project with the hep of python
+- 💞️ I’m looking to collaborate on realtime project with the help of python
 - 📫 How to reach me My emai-skbadsa1996@gmail.com

 <!---